Are you an F-150 owner with a bad fuel pump? You can skip the shop and replace it right at home with this easy-to-follow tutorial.

 Do this with the impact wrench.
 There are two sets of bolts.
 One set holds the heat shield in place, and one set holds the fuel tank in place.
 Unfasten only the set that holds the heat shield in place and then remove the heat shield.

 This is to support the fuel tank when it drops.
-You can also add padding on top of the floor jacks to prevent damage on the tank.
+You can also add padding on top of the floor jacks to prevent damage to the tank.

 Now, unfasten the set of bolts holding the fuel tank in place.
 There are two straps, too.
 Gently twist them off to avoid damaging the mounting point.
 Now, carefully lower the floor jacks while holding the fuel tank.
 It’s much easier to have a friend help you with this.
 About halfway through, disconnect the fuel fill line with the hex socket.